clearlinux/clear-linux-documentation/source/gs_getting_started.rst

 Getting started with Clear Linux* OS for Intel® Architecture
 ############################################################

-**Note:** To improve quality the Telemetry service is enabled by default.
+**Note:** To improve quality, the Telemetry service is enabled by default.
 See the `Telemetry feature page <https://clearlinux.org/features/telemetry>`_ for more details.
 Use the ``telemctl`` command to manage this service.

 There are a number of ways to download and run Clear Linux OS for Intel Architecture.
 All of the images are in our `image directory <http://download.clearlinux.org/image/>`_.